vimeo/vimeo-networking-java/auth/README.md

 ### Create a Vimeo Account via Email

-If you would like to create a Vimeo account via email, you will need to provide the display name, email and password, and whether you want to opt out of marketing emails.
+If you would like to create a Vimeo account via email, you will need to provide the display name, email and password, and whether you want to opt into marketing emails.
 This can be done as follows:

 Kotlin